fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 ```
 saving you one configuration file.
-Tox is covered in Chapter 7, Using pytest
+Tox is covered in Lab 7, Using pytest
 with Other Tools, on page 127.
 ```
 If you want to distribute a Python package (like Tasks), this file will be of